henrylawson/henrylawson.net/website/_posts/2015-09-01-book-review-getting-past-no.markdown

 Listen to them, ask clarifying questions, paraphrase statements and focus on areas of agreement, build on common ground.

-Once the conversation has returned to a productive level, **change the game**.
+After the conversation has returned to a productive level, **change the game**.
-Start understanding what their interests area.
+Start understanding what their interests are.
 Most likely they have only shared their problems.
 Now it is time to understand what their underlying interests are.
 Ask clarifying questions, the "Why" and "Why not".